cloudflare/cloudflare-docs/content/vectorize/get-started/embeddings.md

 ## 4. Set up Workers AI

-Before you can deploy your embedding example, ensure your Worker can use your model catalog, including the [text embedding model](/workers-ai/models/embedding/) built-in.
+Before you deploy your embedding example, ensure your Worker uses your model catalog, including the [text embedding model](/workers-ai/models/embedding/) built-in.

 From within the `embeddings-tutorial` directory, install the `Workers AI` package: